Mal Moore: Athletic director

-In 1994, because of his wife's illness, Moore left coaching and moved into the UA Athletic Department as one of the many legacy projects placed in assistant athletic director's positions.
-An enormously popular figure in the history of University of Alabama athletics, Mal Moore's personal style as director of athletics from 1999–2013 generated devotion from the University community at-large, as well as the employees of the department that he oversaw.
+In 1994, because of his wife's illness, Moore left coaching and moved into the UA Athletic Department.
+Mal Moore's style as director of athletics from 1999 to 2013 was welcomed by the university community and by his employees.

-After building an impeccable reputation as an assistant football coach at Alabama, Notre Dame, and in the National Football League, Moore's enormous success as an athletics administrator was largely personal, as he skillfully and successfully dealt with issues and initiatives that required the cooperation of numerous campus and statewide entities.
-Moore's superb talent for gaining the respect and affection of those he worked with, as well as those that worked for him, revealed him to be the man perfectly suited to guide Alabama Athletics through a turbulent period into an era of success and prosperity.
+After building a reputation as an assistant football coach at Alabama, Notre Dame, and in the National Football League, Moore's success as an athletics administrator was largely personal, as he dealt with issues and initiatives that required the cooperation of numerous campus and statewide entities.

-Moore possessed a gift for inspiring confidence by harmonizing diverse groups and disparate personalities into a smoothly functioning coalition.
-Moore's term as director of athletics was a personal triumph.
-The good-natured sincerity with which he conducted business created an uncomplicated atmosphere that disarmed potential critics and comforted his underlings.
-Bestowed with the power to lead, he did so through a spirit of conciliation and persuasion.
-He made complex issues simple and allowed his department to focus on the job at hand.

 After an exhaustive search by the UA Board of Trustees, Moore took over as athletic director in 1999.
-Moore was instrumental in the hiring of four head football coaches including Dennis Franchione, Mike Price, Mike Shula, and Nick Saban.
+Moore participated in the hiring of four head football coaches, including Dennis Franchione, Mike Price, Mike Shula, and Nick Saban.
 He also oversaw various facility improvements: Bryant–Denny Stadium expanded to its current capacity of over 101,000 seats, renovations were made to Coleman Coliseum in 2005, as well as new tennis, soccer, and softball stadiums.

-The University of Alabama's director of athletics from 1999 to 2013, Moore was a football player under legendary Crimson Tide head coach Paul W. “Bear” Bryant from 1958–62 and went on to serve as an assistant football coach on Bryant's staff.
-Moore held the distinction of being a part of ten national championship teams as a player, coach and athletics director (1961, 1964, 1965, 1973, 1978, 1979, 1992, 2009, 2011 and 2012), 16 SEC championships, and 39 bowl trips.
-He is the only individual connected with the Tide program – and likely the only person in collegiate athletics – to be a part of ten national football championships.
+The University of Alabama's director of athletics from 1999 to 2013, Moore was a football player under legendary Crimson Tide head coach Paul W. “Bear” Bryant from 1958 to 1962 and went on to serve as an assistant football coach on Bryant's staff.
+Moore was part of ten national championship teams as a player, coach, and athletics director (1961, 1964, 1965, 1973, 1978, 1979, 1992, 2009, 2011 and 2012), 16 SEC championships, and 39 bowl trips.
+He was part of ten national football championship teams as a player, coach, or athletics director.